So, here are you, a responsible pet owner who loves his or her pet beyond anything else.

 Indeed, this can be the right solution, but at the same time, it can cause unnecessary friction in your relationships.

-Thus, to prevent this from happening, this should be your last solution for pet emergency events.
+Thus, this should be your last solution for pet emergency events to prevent this from happening.

 Studies show that pet owners use credit cards as the primary solution for paying vet bills.